remap/ndn-pi/examples/led_control/README.md

 Running the Example
 -------------------
-The nodes can be started in any order.
-Each node other than the controller will need to be paired, using the 'P' option in the controller menu.
+The nodes can be started in any order, but the controller must be running to set up new nodes, using the 'P' option in the controller menu.
 You can also use the 'D' option to see a listing of all commands available to the network.

+**Note**: If the controller goes down, nodes may keep running but will not be able to refresh their directories.
+Also, when the controller is restarted, it may take a while to receive updates from already running nodes.